edskeizer/billings-slip-exporter/README.md

 ##Usage:

-Export slip to .bex file (Right click in main window -> export)
+Export slip to .bex file (Right click in main window -> export).
+Save file in same folder as this project (known issue).
+The name of the output file will be the name of the slip (as given in Billings Pro) + '.csv'

 *Command line:*